 The requirement that you must pay to find and apply for grants or other types of aid always sets off alarms for us.
 Yes there are many grants and agencies and sources of funds for those who qualify.
 And yes it can be overwhelming.
 But you simply don't need to pay to have someone point you to information that is freely and easily available.
 Plenty of sites do that and more for free.

-We have not paid the fee to see what sort of information and assistance America's Got Funding actually provides.
+Note: See our March 2017 Update Above regarding this section (We did not initially pay the fee to see what sort of information and assistance America's Got Funding actually provides but we have since.)
 Our assessment of what little we could see of the site itself certainly did not make us feel confident about giving them any personal or financial information.
-These doubts were confirmed when we read their review from the Better Business Bureau and when we tried to find positive reviews from users either through online search or social media.
+These doubts were confirmed when we read their review from the Better Business Bureau and when we tried to find positive reviews of users either through online search or social media.
 These findings are summarized below:

-- The site looks very encouraging with rows of icons representing different kinds of grants and funding that are availble.
+- The site looks very encouraging with many rows of icons representing different kinds of grants and funding that are available.
 Frustratingly, clicking any of these items took us only to the site's Registration form rather than to any more detailed information.

 - Major newspapers and headlines are featured on the right as if they are testimonials for America's Got Funding.
 In fact they are simply headlines about different types of grants, with no specific dates.
 While they may be interesting, they offer no identifiable support for the site's trustworthiness.

 - They claim that your fee includes a guarantee that if you don’t qualify for a “free program” you will get a refund right away.
 They do not define what qualifies as a “free program” and you must send them a “denial letter” from the funder who turns you down.
 However, grant makers do not necessarily send a rejection to every applicant.
 And America’s Got Funding just says you’ll “qualify” for something — that just means you’re eligible to apply, not that you will receive funding.